ruuzia/lynx/README.md

 ## Running

 The project requires Go to be installed on your system.
 The Go program starts up the HTTP server and calls the C++ back-end.
 It also compiles the C++ automatically, but you will need CMake and Ninja installed.

-There are no third party dependencies.
+Dependencies: go mysql driver and go std crypto extension

+To install dependencies: Change to the repository directory and run `go get github.com/ruuzia/lynx`.

-`go run feline.go`
+To run program: `go run feline.go`

 Then go to http://localhost:2323 for the demo website.